 I remember very clearly… the night I nearly died.

-The thing about stories of this kind is that you don’t really expect them to happen to you.
-They’re meant as lessons to make sure the same thing doesn’t happen to you.
+The thing about stories like Andrew’s is that you don’t really expect them to happen to you.
+In fact, they’re meant as lessons to make sure the same thing doesn’t happen to you.